paulasamir16/Fortify/SSC.md

 > [!NOTE]
 > As an Administrator, you can create a system-wide banner that is displayed centered below the header on all pages in the application
   + To create a system-wide banner
-    + Sign in to Fortify Software Security Center as an Administrator
+    + Sign in to SSC as an Administrator
     + On the header, select Administration
     + On the navigation pane, expand Configuration, and then select Customization
     + Under Customized Banner, select the Display a custom banner system-wide check boxIn the Enter the text to display in the banner box, type the text for your banner